smhrjn/webnote-b2l/README.md

 		>a progressive, incrementally-adoptable JavaScript framework for building UI on the web
 * vue-router
 		>official router for Vue.js
+* bcrypt
+		>hash and salt for storing user password in db
+* json web token
+    >session handling

 ### Development Dependencies